 Cancellation of big events and encouragement of self-isolation

 Parents working from home, and big events suspended.
 Advice to avoid overcrowded places and close contact with other people.
-School trips cancelled and potential school closures in the future.
+School trips cancelled, constant covid testing, and potential school closures in the future.
 What’s going on?

 For children, it might seem confusing that their personal reality is on pause.

 Everyone seems to be talking about it: newspapers, news, TV and radio, adults… There are so many opinions, images and reports floating around that for kids it can be tough to separate fact from fiction.
 Feelings such as stress, worry, and anxiety are heightened, but having open discussions with your children can help to reduce any potential distress.